getodk/docs/docs/central-api-submission-management.rst

                   - string

+                    .. raw:: html

-                    The hint, if given, related to a managed encryption key.
+                      <p>The hint, if given, related to a managed encryption key.</p>

                     Example: ``it was a secret``